If you are a mom-to-be you might be wondering what to wear home from the hospital after Birth.

 So, if you rather not be in your pajamas or robe all day while in the hospital, consider packing in your hospital bag some of these great postpartum and breastfeeding shirts

-One of the most important things to wear after delivery is the right kind of underwear.
+One of the most important things to wear after birth is the right kind of underwear.
 Yes, there is a “right kind.”

-As you will soon experience, one of the most noticeable postpartum body changes after vaginal birth is vaginal discharge.
 Having underwear that can keep your sanitary pad in place as your body heals is non-negotiable.
-More so, if you have a c-section, you will want to opt for underwear that will not only feel comfortable on your skin and protect your c-section incision, but that will also support your postpartum belly.
+More so, if you have a C-section, you will want to opt for underwear that will not only feel comfortable on your skin and protect your C-section incision but will also support your postpartum belly.

 Although most hospitals will provide you with mesh underwear that will aid in keeping your maxi pad in place, the material isn’t the most comfortable.
 That is why I opted to pack my own underwear the second time around.
 Plus, you will make good use of them at home for the first few days/weeks postpartum.

-So, whether you have a vaginal birth or a c-section, the following underwear will serve the same purpose: belly support, comfort, perineal coverage to keep maxi-pad in place.
+So, whether you have a vaginal birth or a c-section, the following underwear will serve the same purpose: belly support, comfort, and perineal coverage to keep the maxi-pad in place.

-One option are these Women’s High-Waisted Underwear (Multi-Pack).
-These soft panties are made up of 95% combed cotton and 5% spandex which make it ideal for both comfort and fit.
+One option is these Women’s High-Waisted Underwear (Multi-Pack).
+These soft panties are made up of 95% combed cotton and 5% spandex which makes them ideal for both comfort and fit.
 They are suitable for postpartum recovery and c-section, and once you fully recover you can use them as “period panties” once that lovely companion returns.
 That’s what I do.

 Here are some great and inexpensive options:

-An Amazon’s Choice products and the recipient of over 7,000+ reviews on Amazon, is the Amiery Comfy Casual Floral Pants.
+An Amazon’s Choice product and the recipient of over 7,000+ reviews on Amazon is the Aifer Comfy Casual Floral Pants.

-Besides being super comfortable, what makes it a great postpartum article of clothing is that it has an elastic highly waist with an adjustable drawstring waistband for added comfort and size adjustment.
+Besides being super comfortable, what makes it a great postpartum article of clothing is that it has an elastic high waist with an adjustable drawstring waistband for added comfort and size adjustment.

 If you would like something more fitted, then these HUE Women’s Cotton Ultra Legging with Wide Waistband might be what you are looking for.

 Immediately after birth, you will be doing a lot of recovery in bed.
-So wearing comfortable pajamas to bed is a no-brainier.
+So wearing comfortable pajamas to bed is a no-brainer.

-If you will be giving birth during the winter, or would like you pajamas to give you a bit more cover (yes, hospitals are pretty chilly), then you can opt for something like the Ekouae Long Sleeve Pajama Set.
-What make these such great postpartum pajamas is that they are button-down which make them ideal for breastfeeding.
-They also have a relaxed fit which is great for comfort, and have a chiffon drawstring elastic waist for size adjustment.
+If you will be giving birth during the winter or would like your pajamas to give you a bit more cover (yes, hospitals are pretty chilly), then you can opt for something like the Ekouae Long Sleeve Pajama Set.
+What makes these such great postpartum pajamas is that they are button-down which makes them ideal for breastfeeding.
+They also have a relaxed fit which is great for comfort and have a chiffon drawstring elastic waist for size adjustment.